krgamestudios/news-server/README.md

 		The current page you want returning
 - `page_size`
 	- TYPE: `number`
 		The number of results to return.
-This superseeds the `PAGE_SIZE` environment variable for the query
+This supersedes the `PAGE_SIZE` environment variable for the query

 > **NOTE**
 > If a specific article is requested, then just that article is returned rather than an array